 I have made a dress using bias cut as I bought a horizon patterned fabric online.
 What I was thinking?!!
 It is something I don’t normally do as most patterns don’t normally recommend cutting on bias.
 Therefore this post is on how to bias cut for making a dress.

 I didn’t want to have a horizontal pattern dress as it will make me look fatter than I am actually is.
 It is an amazing cut as it allows the fabric flow on the body better that the usual straight grain cut.

 However it does use more fabric than usual I got about 3meters X 1.4meters fabric compare to recommended fabric on the pattern 2.6meters X 1.4 meters.
 Something to keep in mind.

 It is easy to cut the fabric on bias just fold the fabric at 45 degree angle (you will end up a triangle) like below.
 One tip is always leave the enough seam allowance for the back panel.
-If you were used to cutting dress patterns on a straight grain fabric(like me), when cutting out the back panel I always put it by selvedge (edge of the fabric) where there is always a fabric edge not a fold.
-By putting on selvedge helps in cutting out as it doesn’t fray at all.
-Saves the need of overlocking the fabric.
+If you were use to cutting dress patterns on a straight grain fabric(like me), when cutting out the back panel I always put it by selvedge (edge of the fabric).
+This is where there is always extra fabric at edge however not a fold.
+So it is something to keep in mind when using bias cut.
 I did make a mistake this time but I did manage to rectify it.

-This is the result of a dress.
+This is the result of the dress I made back view.